-- Apply a color adjustments tool.
-In this case, the Hue/Saturation adjustments tool.
+- Apply it to color adjustments tool.
+In this case, the Hue/Saturation adjustment tool.

-- Click on the layer mask of the Hue/Saturation adjustments layer and fill it with black.
+- Click on the layer mask of the Hue/Saturation adjustment layer and fill it with black.
 Your adjustments should now be masked.

 - Select a luminosity mask that targets your selection – marching ants appear.

-- Click on the black layer mask of the Hue/Saturation adjustments layer.
+- Click on the black layer mask of the Hue/Saturation adjustment layer.

-- Use a white brush and paint over the areas you want to apply color adjustments.
+- Use a white brush to paint over areas you want to apply color adjustments.

-I feel this is better because the saturation doesn’t affect the rocks behind.
+For me, this is more ideal because the increase in saturation doesn’t affect the rocks in the background.

-Apart from looking more natural, viewers will be less distracted by the oversaturated rocks.
+Apart from looking more natural, viewers will be less dazzled by the oversaturated rocks.